Supporting Students Amid the COVID-19 Situation

 We will get through this together!

-Assumption College is committed to providing equity, access and inclusion for all students with disabilities within all aspects of the campus community.
+Assumption University is committed to providing equity, access and inclusion for all students with disabilities within all aspects of the campus community.
 This is no different during this period of remote learning.

 As a student with a disability hearing the news about the coronavirus outbreak and the transition to remote learning it is natural to worry.
 Will I receive my accommodations?
 What if my accommodations are not working with this new remote online format?
 What if I have a disability that I never disclosed to SAS and now I am having difficulties?
 Student Accessibility Services wants you to remember that you are not in this alone.
 We are here to help you.